shengjiangtou/f1tenth_motion_planning/README.md

 $ pip3 install --user -e gym/
 ```

+## Run a Motion Planner

-Then you can run a quick waypoint follow example by:
+Then you can run different motion planners example by:
 ```bash
 cd examples
 python3 waypoint_follow.py